stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 And, uh, I only have one of these uniforms.

-##### [Lydia laughs]
+__[Lydia laughing]__

 #### PILCHARDS

-Yeah, no, I'm no-- I'm noticing an inconsistency in, uh, in your account.
-You're takin' your hat off and saying, "we lost one."
+Yeah, no, I'm no--I'm noticing an inconsistency in, uh, in--in your account.
+You're taking your hat off and saying we lost one.

 #### UNAL